 It's the same with dark social.
 Even if it's being done in a way you can't track - it's still happening!

-Each dark social share is a referral in your favour, and if you learn how to harness its power, you can gain a lot more followers.
+Each dark social share is a referral in your favor, and if you learn how to harness its power, you can gain a lot more followers.

 How to track and measure dark social?